 Midterm conferences were facilitated with the success coaches and allowed students to gauge their progress and address any academic issues.
 In addition, advising staff met individually with each student to register each one for future semesters.
-The retention rate from fall 2019 to spring 2020 for the Game Changer cohort is 80 percent.
-The average GPA of the Game Changer students for fall 2019 was 2.8.
+The retention rate from fall 2019 to spring 2020 for all three of the Game Changer cohorts is 76 percent.
+The average GPA of the Game Changer students for fall 2019 was 2.7.
+This is compared to an average GPA of all students in all programs of 2.5 and a retention rate of 80.4%.